JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation/Meeting Notes and Sprint Documentation.md

 **April 16th, 2021**

-In this meeting Josh, Jai and Andreas discuused how we were going to query and display dynamic data on our profile cards.
+In this meeting Josh, Jai and Andreas discussed how we were going to query and display dynamic data on our profile cards.

 **April 19th, 2021**